mbbu/16S-mini-project/Qiime2-E2E-Analysis/Scripts.md

 _download.sh_

-This scripts makes a parent directory of the sample data file and downloads the practice sample data reads from the H3eaBionet website and the accompanying sample metadata file.
+This script makes a parent directory of the sample data file and downloads the practice sample data reads from the H3eaBionet website and the accompanying sample metadata file.

 _16srna-dada2.sh and 16srna-deblur.sh_